puli/docs.puli.io/discovery.rst

 -----------------

-To help the users of your type, you should add human-readable descriptions that describes what the type and each parameter does:
+To help the users of your type, you should add human-readable descriptions that describe what the type and its parameters do:

 .. code-block:: text